mahelbdlm/INT/README.md

 1. Detection of the palet from below
 2. Detection of the palet from the sides

 More information about each section will be provided below.

+> [!WARNING]
-Due to budget cuts in our project, only two out of three cameras will be available.
+> Due to budget cuts in our project, only two out of three cameras will be available.
 One will be placed below the palet, and the other on one side.

 <details>